kyma-project/kyma-companion/README.md

 ## Create and Use Virtual Environments with Poetry

-You can create a virtual environment for the project by navigating to the project's root directory and running the following command:
+To create a virtual environment for the project, navigate to the project's root directory and run the following command:

 ```bash
 poetry install
 ```

-This will create a new virtual environment and install the project's dependencies.
+This creates a new virtual environment and installs the project's dependencies.

 ### Activate the Virtual Environment

 To activate the virtual environment, use `poetry shell`.
-This will start a new shell session with the virtual environment activated:
+This starts a new shell session with the virtual environment activated:

 ```bash
 poetry shell
 ```

-You can now run Python and any installed packages in this shell.
+Now, you can run Python and any installed packages in this shell.
 They will use the virtual environment.
 To exit the virtual environment, simply use the `deactivate` command.

 Poetry automatically uses the virtual environment when you run, for example, the `poetry run` command.